 Then there's the lists of power words you inevitably find when you search for information on persuasive online copywriting.
 Lists of power words exist for a reason.
 They can be effective when used well.
 But just throwing a bunch of power words into your sales copy won't guarantee success.
 It could even cause you to lose sales if you lay it on too thick or choose words that don't resonate with your particular customer.

-So, a few well chosen power words are fine, but you need to use them wisely.
+A few well chosen power words are fine, but you need to use them wisely.

 Before you can write well about your creations, you need to take some time to really get to know and understand what is special about your items.